What is a trust?

 Requirements for a valid trust

-Under the common law (law made by the courts), a trust must meet the following requirements in order to be valid:
+Under the common law (law made by the courts), a trust must meet the following requirements to be valid:

 - The person creating the trust (the settlor) must show a clear intention to create the trust.